fegonfe/arm64v8challenge/README.md

 ```
 Here is what this pipeline does:
 1. First, a bash script that installs QEMU on the Host Agent and copy the static file for ARM64 to the same folder where the Dockerfile is.
 With this, when docker builds the image, it will find the right file to copy.
-2. The second task runs the privileged container as explained above.
+2. Note that the second task is not enabled.
+It is the task that runs the privileged container as explained above.
+Since the Dockerfile does not have any platform dependent instructions, you don't it to enabled it.
 3. The third task builds the image and push it to the container registry.

 **Step 6.** Open **Pipelines**, select **Builds** and **New build pipeline**.
 Select your source and your repo.
 In the **Configure your pipeline** step, select **Existing Azure Pipelines YAML file**.
 Set Path to /pipelines/ubuntu16.04-base-build.yml and click **Continue**.
 Review the yml file and click **Run**.